Boudin: The Spicy Online Cousin of The McNeese Review

 The McNeese Review Issue 61 (2024) is available for purchase!
 Back issues, as well as 2-Year, 3-Year, & 5-Year Subscriptions, are also available.

 No Fee!
 Fiction/CNF/hybrid submissions under 3,000.
 You may submit up to three poems/microfictions (under 500 words).
 We are also open for visual art.
+Please indicate the genre of your submission in your cover letter upon submission.
+Submissions are limited to four issues per calendar year.
 Previously unpublished work only, please!